Readit News logoReadit News

 Note: ola means (sea) wave in Spanish

-pahgawk · a month ago
+pahgawk · 8 months ago

 Thanks for sharing this library!
 Author of the post here, I'll definitely check out your implementation.

-franciscop · a month ago
+franciscop · 8 months ago

 Thanks!
 From your article, you might not want/like my library since it's based on a single easing function.
 I used a cubic function to find out the interpolation values, and the derivative to make sure it's always smooth.
 The equation looks like this, it's on the source code: